fnivek/monorepo_playground/README.md

   - GIT_TERMINAL_PROMPT=0

 ## Development Tools

 - nix - for reproducable builds and dev environments.
 - gotask - for task automation.
 - direnv - for automated environment setup.
-- git - version control.
+- Git - version control.
 - copybara - instead of submodules, for code sharing and individual releases.